mvolkmann/blog/src/astro.md

 - `<Picture />`

-  This is an alternative to the `Image` component that displays a responsive image selected from a list of formats and sizes.
+  This is an alternative to the `Image` component that displays a responsive image selected from possible formats and sizes.

   For example: